79 Inches Is How Many Feet

 Understanding the context in which you're performing the conversion can help you choose the appropriate level of precision and avoid errors.

-- Application: Consider the application for which you're using the converted measurement.
-For example, if you're measuring the length of a room for carpet installation, you'll need more precision than if you're estimating the height of a bookshelf.
+• Application: Consider the application for which you're using the converted measurement.
+Here's one way to look at it: if you're measuring the length of a room for carpet installation, you'll need more precision than if you're estimating the height of a bookshelf.

 Practice Regularly